sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

     - You want to substitute those explicit solution values into other equations or expressions involving the same variable.
 - {func}`~.solveset`
+    - You want to represent the solutions in a mathematically precise way, using [sets](../../modules/sets.html).
+    - You want a representation of all the solutions, including if there are infinitely many.
     - You want a consistent input interface.
-    - You want to get all the solutions, including if there are infinitely many.
     - You want to limit the domain of the solutions to any arbitrary set.

 We recommend you include the variable to be solved for as the second argument for either function.